Updated May 19, 2023

 Let’s run the ‘docker-compose up’ command to start these services at once:

-- In the above snapshot, we can see that the services are getting created and it is running, however, it gave some output on the console as well because the services are running in the foreground, not in the background.
+- In the above snapshot, we can see that the services are getting created and running; however, it also gave some output on the console because the services are running in the foreground, not in the background.

-- If we exit from here using the ‘ctrl+c’ shortcut, Docker daemon will stop the containers running under the service.
+- If we exit using the ‘ctrl+c’ shortcut from here, the Docker daemon will stop the containers running under the service.

-We can specify the flags as per our requirement to control the behavior of the command.
+We can specify the flags per our requirement to control the command’s behavior.

 Let’s understand some essential flags with examples: